Xbox (division): Film and TV series production

+Xbox oversees the management and licensing of its gaming franchises to external production studios.
+The division has stated that these partnerships are intended to bring its game universes to a wider audience through television and film.
+The company has achieved considerable success in this area.
 The Fallout television series became Amazon Prime Video's most successful series since The Lord of the Rings: The Rings of Power, attracting 65 million viewers.
-A Minecraft Movie debuted with a domestic opening weekend of $157 million from 4,269 theaters, surpassing previous records for video game adaptations.
-Its global opening totaled $301 million, positioning it as one of the most successful video game-based film launches to date.
-The film generated $955 million at the box office.
+A Minecraft Movie opened to $157 million domestically from 4,269 theaters, surpassing previous records for a video game adaptation.
+Its global opening weekend totaled $301 million, making it one of the most successful launches for a film based on a video game.
+The film ultimately grossed $960 million worldwide.